Sukrut3107/Amazon_price_tracker/README.md

 # Initial Setup Instructions
 >Make sure to download correct chromedriver - https://chromedriver.chromium.org/downloads

+>Also check the version of your chrome browser while downloading the chromedriver

 # Running Script